 Screening and Entry: All Courthouses

 All individuals seeking entrance to any facility must present valid, government issued, photo identification, such as a driver's license or state ID.
 Additionally, all individuals must also go through security screening, which in most circumstances includes a metal detector.
-However, if you have a pacemaker, cochlear implant, or other medical implant, you may request alternative screening.
+You may request alternative screening if you have a pacemaker, cochlear implant, or other medical implant, or if a mobility impairment affects your ability to proceed through a metal detector.